Hasselblad X1D vs Sony NEX-7

 Studio photographers will appreciate that the Hasselblad X1D (unlike the NEX-7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the NEX-7 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NEX-7 from Sony.
+Both the X1D and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+The X1D was replaced by the Hasselblad X1D II, while the NEX-7 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Sony websites.

 So how do things add up?
 Which of the two cameras – the Hasselblad X1D or the Sony NEX-7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.